N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

   - change NSG rules to allow to port 3000
   - check at *IP address*:3000

-## TASK: stage 2, Create a provisions script for mongo DB
+## Task: stage 2, Create a provisions script for mongo DB

 - create the provisions script ```nano prov-db.sh```